trevisanj/PFANT/fortran-old/README.txt

-This directory contains compilable code created before 2015.
+This directory contains compilable Fortran code created before 2015.
+Each application is in a separate directory and compiles separately from the others.